 You don't have to make a whole series of instructions - it's good to start by showing the basics.
 Thanks to that, your potential customers might better understand why exactly they should choose your product.

 If you already have a loyal clientele then you can even go one step further, just like Ahrefs did, and share knowledge of your merchandise.
 This company decided to make a whole course, in which they show how to use their tool step-by-step.
 This webinar example proves how you can combine creating valuable content with product promotion.
-Ahrefs not only talks about options they offer, but also presents them as part of the bigger picture.
+Ahrefs not only talks about the options they offer, but also presents them as part of the bigger picture.
 Thanks to that, they provide their audience with ready to implement solutions related directly to their business plan.

 Below you can see a screenshot of their product course submitted on Ahrefs Academy - a specific landing page dedicated to their webinars which provide educational value while still promoting their products.
 What can you do with such a webinar afterwards?
 Think about transforming webinars into YouTube tutorials.